DmitriySh/infra/README.md

 ```

 2.2) Use command to build `reddit-app` instance in GCE:
+- use HashiCorp Packer to build image with prepared installations
-- use a custom bake-image with installed software
+- use a custom bake-image

 ```bash
 # Create new bake-image
 packer build \